BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Pattaya to avoid the worst of the crowds and heat?
+When's the absolute best time to visit Pattaya if I want to avoid the worst of the crowds and the heat?

 Songthaews are your best friend here!
-These red pickup trucks with benches are the local 'buses' and run on fixed routes for a very cheap fare.
-Just flag one down, hop in, and tell the driver (or other passengers) where you want to go.
-For more direct trips or late-night travel, Grab (the Southeast Asian equivalent of Uber) is readily available and reasonably priced.
+These red pickup trucks with benches are the local buses, and they run on fixed routes for a very low price.
+Just flag one down, tell the driver your general direction, and pay when you get off.
+For longer distances or more privacy, Grab (Southeast Asia's Uber) is readily available and reasonably priced.

-What's a must-try local dish or street food experience that I shouldn't miss in Pattaya?
+What's a local food experience I absolutely shouldn't miss that isn't just Pad Thai?

 What is the cheapest month to visit Pattaya, Thailand?